This Week in Petroleum History, May 22 – 28

 May 23, 1937 – John D. Rockefeller Dies

-Almost 70 years after founding the Standard Oil Company in Cleveland (where he had attended high school from 1853 to 1855), John D. Rockefeller dies at age 97 in Florida – 40 years after retiring from his company.
+Almost 70 years after founding the Standard Oil Company in Cleveland, Ohio, (where he attended high school from 1853 to 1855), John D. Rockefeller died at age 97 in Florida – 40 years after retiring from his company.

 Born on July 8, 1839, in Richford, New York, Rockefeller formed his own company in 1859 – the same year of the first American oil well.
 In 1865 he took control of his first refinery, which would be the largest in the world in three years.
 He gave away hundreds of millions of dollars by the time his fortune peaked at almost $900 million in 1912 ($21.3 billion in today’s dollars).

 May 24, 1902 – Earliest Oil & Gas Journal published

 Holland Reavis founded the Oil Investors’ Journal In Beaumont, Texas.
 Early articles focused on financial issues facing operators and investors in the booming oilfield discovered the year before by the “Lucas Gusher” at Spindletop.

 In 1910, Patrick Boyle acquired the Oil Investors’ Journal.
 The former oilfield scout for John D. Rockefeller and the publisher of the Oil City (Pennsylvania) Derrick newspaper renamed his newly purchased magazine the Oil & Gas Journal.
 He increased its publication frequency to weekly, and expanded coverage to all petroleum industry operations, including exploration and production.